Skip to Content

 The city of Mersin is well known for savory tantuni consisting of thinly sliced lamb, beef, or chicken that boils and stir-fries to perfection.
 Serve the juicy lamb with fresh tomatoes and sumac onions on thin lavash, or use the mixture to fill a sub roll and make a tantuni sandwich.

-• Lamb: Slice the well-seasoned lamb into thin strips or small cubes.
+• Lamb: Slice the lamb into thin strips or small cubes for even cooking.

 • Avocado Oil: Authentic recipes call for cottonseed oil, but it is hard to find and expensive.
 I use avocado oil for its high smoking point.